pablomesenn/Caso-2-Diseno-de-Software/README.md

 1. Programming Languages

-  **Node.js**: It's a efficient languaje able to handle multiple connections, event-driven architecture which aligns with serverless model, it has a rich ecosystem of libraries too.
+  **Node.js**: It's an efficient language able to handle multiple connections, event-driven architecture which aligns with serverless model, it has a big variety of libraries too.
 It has very good support with GCP cloud functions and cloud run (deployment).
-  **Python**: It has impressive campabilities for ML and AI through TensorFlow, ectensive data processing libraries which is a important key for Zathura.
+  **Python**: It has impressive compatibility for ML and AI through TensorFlow, extensive data processing libraries which is an important aspect for Zathura.
   On cloud it has native support in GCP's AI platform, with integration with BigQuery for analytics

 2. Frontend Frameworks